 Canoe Brook Country Club dates back to 1901, when its 18-hole North course was unveiled.
-The South course followed in 1924 and both layouts have since been renovated a number of times, most recently by Rees Jones.
+The South course, designed by C.H.
+Alison, followed in 1924.

 New Jersey is blessed with a deep array of golf choices -- primarily on the private side and while I have always respected the qualities of the North Course at Canoe Brook I have always been bewildered when others have included the course among the top 10-15 layouts in the Garden State.
 The North is not an easy layout but the architectural qualities are often not especially noteworthy or certainly not of the high pedigree found with other courses in NJ.